unjs/website/content/learn/articles/2024-02-17-create-a-npm-package.md

 ## Finally

 During this article, we first learn about the actual problems when we want to create a npm package.
+This gives us a first answer to why we need to use a bundler like unbuild to create a package for the npm registry.

 We then see how to create a npm package with the help of a powerful tool called unbuild.
 This was quite simple and manual.
 We only scratched the surface of what unbuild can do and how UnJS can help to create a package.

-In future articles, we will see how to add a playground to play with the package locally, how to create a package with TypeScript and how to automate the process with [unjs/changelogen](https://changelogen.unjs.io/).
+In future articles, we will see how to **add a playground** to play with the package locally, how to **publish the package** on npm, how to **create a package with TypeScript** and how to **automate the process** with [unjs/changelogen](https://changelogen.unjs.io/).